dtalmood/Stack-Overflow-Search-Engine/README.md

 # How to run Application:

-Step 1: Install StackSurfer which is located in this Repository
+Step 1: Install the file named "StackSurfer" which is located inside this Repository.

 Step 2: Open terminal, go to the file directory where your StackSurfer download is located, and run the following command.